mikeal/php-analytics/top50-packages.md

 | 10 | gsherwood     | 1  | 1264  |

 ### About this data
-This lists are based on data generated from Packagist on November 19, 2014, using the app available at [https://github.com/mikeal/php-analytics](https://github.com/mikeal/php-analytics).
+These lists are based on data generated from Packagist on November 19, 2014, using the app available at [https://github.com/mikeal/php-analytics](https://github.com/mikeal/php-analytics).